Thelouras58/Thelouras58.github.io/about/index.md

 ## Experience
+### iOS Team Lead at [Threenitas](https://threenitas.com)
+(Mar 2022 - now)
+● Participating in the hiring process

+● Scaled team to over 6 engineers

+● Design and launch training process for mobile engineers.

+● Daily planning of the team

+● Responsible for team’s Engineering KPIs

+● Setting  architectural direction for both  Android and iOS.

 #### Mobile Applications Developer at [Threenitas](https://threenitas.com)
-(Jul 2020 - now)
+(Jul 2020 - Mar 2022)

-  Designing, implementing, documenting, testing, and tuning application code in Kotlin, Swift and some objective-C
+ ●  Designing, implementing, documenting, testing, and tuning application code in Kotlin, Swift and some objective-C

-  Defining and implementing robust app architectures and complex user interfaces.
+ ●  Defining and implementing robust app architectures and complex user interfaces.

-  Collaborating with product management, design, and QA teams to ensure quality in all phases of app development.
+ ●  Collaborating with product management, design, and QA teams to ensure quality in all phases of app development.

-  Working cross-functionally to review product requirement documents and produce technical specifications.
+ ●  Working cross-functionally to review product requirement documents and produce technical specifications.

-  Setting  architectural direction for both  Android and iOS.

-  Participating in backlog prioritization and feasibility analysis as well as feature estimation.
+ ●  Participating in backlog prioritization and feasibility analysis as well as feature estimation.
 Communicating technical risk to the management.